2018 Shanghai stabbings: Incident

-According to a video uploaded by netizens, the two boys fell to the ground after being stabbed.
+According to a video uploaded online, the two boys fell to the ground after being stabbed.
 There was a lot of blood at the scene, and some people used towels to stop the children's bleeding.
 A kitchen knife was also seen on the ground.
 A number of people at the scene, including the staff of city management, held Huang Yichuan down to prevent his escape, and a passing air conditioner repairman tied him up with a rope.
 After the police arrived, Huang was arrested and offered no resistance during the entire process.

+Victims

-One of the students, known only as Tan, was confirmed to have died from injury to the central nervous system and hemorrhagic shock due to the stabbing.
-The other student who died, known as Fei, died of a brain injury and hemorrhagic shock, due to the stabbing of his head, face, and left palm.
+One of the students, identified by his surname Tan, was confirmed to have died from injury to the central nervous system and hemorrhagic shock.
+The other student who died, with the surname Fei, died of a brain injury and hemorrhagic shock, due to the stabbing of his head, face, and left palm.
 The third student, Jin, and the parent, Zhang, only suffered minor head injuries.